In a nutshell

 "The work tends to be extremely varied for many years, even for partners, and that keeps the learning curve very steep for a good part of your career.
 The challenge is that you don't have the opportunity to repeat transactions and hone your expertise early on, as you might in other areas.
 It takes longer to become an expert.” — Jonathan Green, Milbank

 - It should be noted that just 3% of the States’ oil imports are Russian - the vast majority comes from Canada.
-Nonetheless, Russia is still the second largest oil exporter in the world: with several countries halting their Russian energy imports, there is concern that the strain on reserves could lead to global inflation.
+Nonetheless, Russia is still the second largest oil exporter in the world: with several countries halting their Russian energy imports, energy prices have increased drastically, especially in Europe.

 - Battery storage is also widely discussed as a key component in the fight going forward.
 Grid-scale battery storage is rapidly growing in America, with a number of facilities currently being built.
 The world’s largest battery energy storage system in Monterey County, California, began operating in December 2020.
 The system is currently at 300MW/1,200MWh meaning that for now – as companies compete for the title – it is the largest operational battery storage project.